stroiman/obsidian-title-sync/README.md

 This handles some of the same problems, but seems to have a different philosophy, that the filename and heading should _always_ be in synced.

-That makes "Obsidian Filename Heading Sync" much more aggressive than mine, a behaviour that does not fit my own workflow.
+That makes "Obsidian Filename Heading Sync" much more aggressive than mine.
 E.g., the default settings will:

 - When you change the heading in the markdown "it" will rename the file.
 - When you open a file without a heading in the contents, it will add one.